A labiaplasty was performed to reduce the length of the female genitalia.View Patient Details

 Yes.
 The scars are very fine and hidden within natural skin creases.
 It is very difficult to spot them even up close.
-Sensation is improved since there are no flaps of extra skin in the way.
+Sensation is often improved since there are no flaps of extra skin in the way.

-How much does the Labiaplasty procedure cost?
+How much does Labiaplasty cost?

-TOTAL surgical cost to include Surgeon's Fee, OR Fee, and Anesthesia will typically range between $3400 and $3700.
+The TOTAL surgical cost to include Surgeon's Fee, OR Fee, and Anesthesia will typically range between $3400 and $3700.
 Financing is available.
 Please call the office at 410-494-8100 for more information.

-Before and After Labiaplasty Photos
+Before & After Photos

-Labiaplasty in Baltimore, Maryland
+Having Your Labiaplasty in Baltimore, Maryland

 Many of our surgical patients come from out of town.
 Baltimore is only 30 miles from BWI airport and we are only 20 minutes from the downtown Amtrak train station.
 We would be happy to have you Contact Us to discuss your individual needs with you and answer any questions you may have about labiaplasty.